artsy/artsy.github.io/source/_posts/2012-10-18-the-perils-of-ios-user-agent-sniffing.markdown

 We simply declare `IS_IPHONE` to be `false` on iPads to cover for the bizarre Facebook UIWebView iPad user agent.
 This is one example of how *user agent sniffing is unreliable*.
-If there is any way you can avoid this behavior (hint: CSS Media Queries), DO IT.
+The more iOS apps that customize their user agent, the more issues user agent sniffing will have.
+If you can avoid user agent sniffing (hint: CSS Media Queries), DO IT.